 A charge will be made for each trip where necessary, the balance to be met by the school.
+In some cases, children will not be able to attend the trip if payment has not been made.
 Transport should normally be by coach with seat or lap belts fitted and the Headteacher must agree any exceptions to this transport method.